 Prevention of the condition is also very important.
-Patient education efforts from the government and foundations are now being supplemented by education and DTC marketing efforts from Pharma companies that make medication to prevent and treat HIV.
+Patient education efforts from the government and foundations are now being supplemented by education and DTC marketing efforts.
+Programs like the marketing for Descovy help patients to understand options for treatment.

 Chris Freeman, Gilead’s vice president of U.S. sales and marketing says, “We know oftentimes this can be stereotyped to one or two specific populations, but in reality that’s simply not true.
 There are some less traditional groups and harder-to-reach groups we’re hoping this campaign resonates with.”

+Cabenuva is using its marketing to highlight a key benefit of the medication.
 Treatment of HIV is critical once it is contracted.
 Until now, patients took HIV medication on a daily basis.
 That changed with the introduction of Cabenuva in 2021.
 It is a long-acting injectable that patients can take every other month.
 This clearly improves ease of use of this medication.
 In its marketing

 , Cabenuva points out why this is important.
 It can affect how they think about HIV.
 It no longer has to be part of their daily routine.
 Robin Gaitens, ViiV Healthcare product and community communications director commented

 that, “While people living with HIV are generally satisfied with daily pills, some struggle with self-stigma, fear that their HIV status will be disclosed or the constant reminder of their diagnosis."
 Patients need options that will enable them to overcome these fears.